-In February 2010, FHA ended their policy that allowed buyers to request one-off approvals for individual condo units within a condominium project that was not FHA approved.
+In February 2010, FHA ended its policy that allowed buyers to request one-off approvals for individual condo units within a condominium project that was not FHA-approved.

 This policy, called a “spot” condo approval, allowed thousands of condo units to be purchased, even though they were within complexes that had been removed from HUD’s approved list, or were never FHA approved in the first place.